 - Earn all charges - the source (old) subscription's earnings will be fully recognized.
 You would choose this option if the subscription has no pro-ration and you do not intend to provide a reversal or refund for a partial period when the migration occurs.

 - Reverse all unearned amounts of all charges - Each product in the source subscription will earn a pro-rated amount based on the percentage of the period that has been consumed.

 - Reverse all charges fully - Reverse all charges on the source subscription.

-- The Subscription Level Field Mappings section allows you to define the default behavior for these fields when a migration occurs.
+- The Subscription Level Field Mappings section allows you to define the default behaviour for these fields when migration occurs.
 Each of these fields can be automatically transferred over to the new subscription or not, depending on your choices.

 - Name Override and Description Override - if the source subscription's name or description has been overridden from the default Plan values, then these values will be transferred over to the destination subscription.
 Typically, you would only want to transfer by default if most of your subscriptions do have an overridden name or description.
 Note that if there is no override, the migration will NOT transfer the default Plan name or description; it is assumed that you will want the new destination's values instead (e.g. Silver Plan instead of Bronze Plan).

 - You can also choose whether or not to transfer the Reference field, Expiry (if applicable), and Contract Start and End Dates.

 - Click Create to create the new Plan Family.